haveanicedaymydear/Assistant-Autogen/instructions/writer_guidance_final.md

 **CRITICAL INSTRUCTIONS:**

-1.  **Read the Final Feedback:** First, carefully analyze the holistic feedback report to understand the required changes.
+1.  **Read the Final Feedback:** First, carefully analyze the feedback report to understand the required changes.
 2.  **Read the Full Document:** Load the content of the `final_document.md` that needs correcting.
 3.  **Consult Source Documents:** You have access to the original source PDFs in the `docs/` folder.
 Use them to:
     -   Verify facts if there are contradictions.